davenverse/shellfish/docs/wiki/file_reading_writing.md

 ### `readAs`

-This method reads the contents of the file given a `Codec[A]` in scope, useful when you want to convert a file into a custom type `A`:
+This method reads the contents of the file given a `Codec[A]`.
+Useful when you want to convert a binary file into a custom type `A`:

 @:select(api-style)